Glutamate-5-semialdehyde dehydrogenase

-The 3 substrates of this enzyme are L-glutamate 5-semialdehyde, phosphate, and NADP^{+}, whereas its 3 products are L-glutamyl 5-phosphate, NADPH, and H^{+}.
+The three substrates of this enzyme are L-glutamate-5-semialdehyde, oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}) and phosphate (P_{i}).
+Its products are L-γ-glutamyl phosphate, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is L-glutamate-5-semialdehyde:NADP+ 5-oxidoreductase (phosphorylating).
 Other names in common use include beta-glutamylphosphate reductase, gamma-glutamyl phosphate reductase, beta-glutamylphosphate reductase, glutamate semialdehyde dehydrogenase, and glutamate-gamma-semialdehyde dehydrogenase.
 This enzyme participates in urea cycle and metabolism of amino groups.